Last updated on January 13, 2025

-Surveys revealed the top New Year’s resolutions for 2022 included exercising more, losing weight, saving more money, improving diet plans, and pursuing a new career goal.
-Did you notice a common theme with all of those resolutions?
+Surveys revealed that the top New Year’s resolutions for 2025 include exercising more, losing weight, saving more money, improving diet plans, and pursuing a new career goal.
+Did you notice a common theme among all of these resolutions?

 If you’re hoping to make a New Year’s resolution that will benefit your loved ones this year, consider incorporating estate planning into your resolution goals.
 Even if you don’t think you have a lot of assets, it’s still important to have a plan in place to make things easier for your loved ones.
 Estate planning can also help you skip the probate process and minimize the amount of taxes that your beneficiaries may have to pay on your estate.

-So, don’t hesitate – start estate planning today and make it a part of your New Year’s resolution for 2023.
-An experienced New York estate planning attorney can help you get started and guide you through the process to ensure that your wishes are legally binding and your loved ones are taken care of.
-Read on to learn how to make estate planning your 2023 New Year’s resolution.
+So, don’t hesitate – start estate planning today and make it a part of your New Year’s resolution for 2025.
+At Sishodia PLLC, our experienced New York estate planning attorneys can help you get started and guide you through the process to ensure that your wishes are legally binding and your loved ones are taken care of.
+Contact us at (833) 616-4646 to learn more and begin planning for the future.
+Read on to learn how to make estate planning your 2025 New Year’s resolution.

 1. Resolve to Make a List of Your Valuables and Assets